TD-Dan/Sunwai/mo lisu (extended set)/PENERE.md

 Proverb:: *Ta penere o ta an pene.* = "To act in friendship is to act with good togetherness."

-Proverb:: *Penere lon o pu ne kas kas kas.* = "Long friendship is built through many differences/separations (and reunions)."
+Proverb:: *Penere lon o bu ne kas kas kas.* = "Long friendship is built through many differences/separations (and reunions)."